 How Artist Kendra Haste Brings Wild Animals to Life with Wire (20 Pics)

-Haste constructs her sculptures layer by layer, building up the wire to mimic muscle, texture, and movement.
-As she explains, “Wire, like cast iron, holds a tension between strength and fragility,” and this balance is reflected in every piece she creates.
+She builds each piece layer by layer, shaping the wire to look like real muscle, texture, and movement.
+As she puts it, โWire, like cast iron, holds a tension between strength and fragility.โ And you really feel that balance in every sculpture she makes.

-Her latest exhibition, Big Bad Wolf, at the Ornamental Cast Iron Museum in Germany, explores rewilding, conservation, and biodiversity.
-The show features life-size sculptures of wolves, boars, deer, lynx, and birds, focusing on the reintroduction of species like the wolf to Europe—a topic that remains politically charged.
-Haste’s aim is to challenge the idea of the “big bad wolf,” asking, “Are they really a threat, or part of restoring balance?”
+Her latest show, Big Bad Wolf, at the Ornamental Cast Iron Museum in Germany, dives into rewilding, wildlife conservation, and biodiversity.
+The exhibition brings in life-size wolves, boars, deer, lynx, and birds, highlighting the controversial return of wolves to Europe.
+Instead of feeding the old fairytale fear of the wolf, she asksโare they truly dangerous, or just part of restoring natureโs balance?

-The mild steel wire she uses connects her work to the museum’s cast iron heritage.
-Installed alongside 19th-century hunting relics, Haste’s wire animals reclaim the space, prompting reflection on how we view and shape the natural world.
+Whatโs cool is that her choice of mild steel wire connects her work to the museumโs cast iron history.
+Placed among 19th-century hunting relics, her wire animals flip the scriptโtaking back the space and making people think about how we see and treat the natural world.

 More info: Website | Instagram